hashicorp/terraform-website/content/source/docs/enterprise/workspaces/run-ui.html.md

 Users can also leave comments if there's something unusual involved in a run.

-Note that once the Plan stage is completed, until you apply or discard a plan, TFE can't start another run in that workspace.
+Note that once the plan stage is completed, until you apply or discard a plan, TFE can't start another run in that workspace.

 ### Auto apply